dennisfarmer/dennisfarmer.github.io/src/posts/dof.md

 The t distribution has heavier tails, with the most probability in the tails being when the degrees of freedom are the lowest.
 The intuition behind this is that when the degrees of freedom are low, there is something in the denominator that’s even more variable, causing large deviations from the center to be more common.

+There's various typos and non-sensical sentences if you read closely, but these are in-progress so I'll read through these and make additions and modifications as the course continues